-Valery has over 22 years of professional experience and has been involved in forensic accounting and financial expert engagements in the UK, Russia, the CIS region and in emerging markets.
+Valery Knyazev is a partner at Haberman Ilett, part of Blackrock Expert Services Group.
+Valery has over 24 years of professional experience and has been involved in forensic accounting and financial expert engagements in the UK, Russia, the CIS region and in emerging markets.

-A Russian and British national, Valery is fluent in Russian and English and has issued reports and testified in English before international arbitration tribunals under LCIA, SCC and ICSID rules and in state courts on many occasions.
+Valery has issued reports and testified in English before international arbitration tribunals under LCIA, SCC and ICSID rules and in state courts on many occasions.

-Valery has first-hand experience in business, accounting and financial practices in emerging markets and in the CIS region including Russia, Ukraine, Kazakhstan, Moldova and Uzbekistan.
-He has provided services in civil and criminal proceedings, and his reports have been served in state court proceedings in Russia, Cyprus and the UK.
+Valery has first-hand experience in business, accounting and financial practices in emerging markets and in the CIS region including Russia, Ukraine, Kazakhstan, Republic of Belarus, Moldova and Uzbekistan.
+He has provided services in civil and criminal proceeding, and his reports have been served in state court proceedings in Russia, Cyprus, British Virgin Islands and the UK.
 He has advised clients in a wide range of industries including construction, financial services, manufacturing, mining, oil and gas, real estate, telecom and others.

 I always enjoyed mathematics, which initially brought me into engineering at university and allowed me to complete a second degree in economics later.
 Then when I was a graduate, a student friend of mine convinced me to join him in taking the entrance exams at a Big Four accounting firm.
 This turned out to be the beginning of my career.